damodarkrishnakumar1792/fashionable_sales_casestudy/README.md

 ## Known gaps / future improvements

-- Freshness checks on the source are omitted because the raw load has no `loaded_at` column exposed to dbt — add one upstream if freshness SLAs matter.
+- Freshness checks on the source are omitted because the raw load has no `loaded_at` column exposed to dbt which add one upstream if freshness SLAs matter.
-- No Customer related data for future analysis.
+- Data Privacy & Customer Analytics: The current dataset does not contain any customer-level personally identifiable information (PII).
+  While this ensures compliance with data privacy standards, it limits the ability to perform customer-centric analyses such as cohort retention, lifetime value (LTV) modeling, or churn prediction.
+Future iterations could incorporate privacy-compliant customer identifiers to unlock deeper behavioral insights.
+- Future Architecture & Streaming: The current pipeline is built for batch processing.
-- If data is from an API, the whole setup can be changed to streaming analytics, incorporated orchestrators like Airflow or Dagster.
+  If the source system transitions to an API-based data feed, the architecture can be extended to support streaming analytics.
+  This would enable near real-time reporting and could incorporate modern orchestration tools such as Apache Airflow or Dagster for pipeline scheduling, monitoring, and dependency management.